reconnaissanceblindchess/reconchess/docs/source/rules.rst

     a.
 Turn Start phase: the player's turn begins, and if the opponent captured a piece on their turn, the current player is given the capture square (thus the current player also knows which piece was captured).

     b.
 Sense phase: the player chooses any square on the chessboard to target their sensor.
 Then, the true state of the game board in a three square by three square window centered at the chosen square is revealed to the sensing player.
+This includes showing all pieces and empty squares in the 3x3 window.

     c.
-Move phase: the player chooses a chess move, or chooses to "pass."
+Move phase: the player chooses any chess move, or chooses to "pass."
 If the move is a pawn promotion and the player does not specify a piece to promote to, then a queen promotion is assumed.
 Then, given that move, one of three conditions holds:

         i.
 The move is legal on the game board.